By Bruce Rose

 A digital output signal from a MEMS microphone is advantageous when the signal will be applied to digital circuitry, typically a microcontroller or digital signal processor (DSP).
 The digital output signal can also be beneficial if the conductors between the microphone and the host circuit are in an electrically noisy environment because the digital output signals will exhibit greater electrical noise immunity than would traditional analog signals.

 MEMS microphone technology is here to stay, so it is important to understand the various available configurations.
 When it comes to choosing an analog or digital output, the decision comes down to how the output signal will be used and what type of system it will be implemented in.
-Thankfully CUI Devices offers a variety of MEMS microphones in either analog or digital (PDM) outputs to help match the specific requirements of your design.
+Thankfully CUI Devices offers a variety of MEMS microphones in analog, digital PDM, or digital I²S outputs to help match the specific requirements of your design.

 Have comments regarding this post or topics that you would like to see us cover in the future?